Ben216k/Mini-Monterey-Patcher/README.md

 **Only supports Mid-2013 and later Macs (with exceptions) for now.**

 ## Wait, where's the UI?!
-**This in no way is the squal to Patched Sur.** This will only be a terminal-based patcher.
+**This in no way is the sequel to Patched Sur.** This will only be a terminal-based patcher.

 **I have this so I can play with Monterey without building a full UI patcher.** Which will come out before the full release of Monterey with many previews and betas along the way.